Gassandrid/ewan.my/content/Projects/Primary/Home Server/Software/Brainstorming Hardware Stack.md

 ## Setup Plans

 Found [this useful thread](https://www.reddit.com/r/homelab/comments/ovfity/my_little_homelab_using_old_cheap_laptops/) with a guy who did something similar to what I am planning.
 I will have to purchase a network switch, but besides that I should be good to go.

+---

+## Updates

+I am consider [[Using Bare Metal Nixos and Debian Over Proxmox]] for this project now due to some of the reasons highlighted under [[Bridging my University Wifi to host own network access point]]